-Hemp is the moth resistant, but it is not impervious to mildew.
-Coarse hemp fibres and yarns are woven into cordage, rope, sacking and heavy-duty tarpaulins.
-In Italy, fine hemp fibres are used for interior design and apparel fabrics.
+The fibre is dark tan or brown and is difficult to bleach, but it can be dyed bright and dark colours.
+The hemp fibres vary widely in length, depending upon their ultimate use.
+Industrial cord may be several inches long, while thread used for domestic textiles are about 1.9 to 2.5 cm.
+The elongation of 1 to 6 per cent is low, and its elasticity is low.
+The thermal reactions of hemp and the effect of sunlight are the same as for cotton otherwise the difference is that hemp is a much better choice than cotton (in fact is 26 times stronger than cotton and ten times longer lasting.
+Hemp is the moth resistant, but it is not impervious to mild.
+Coarse hemp fib and yarns are woven into cordage, rope, sacking and heavy-duty tarpaulins.
+In Italy, fine hemp fibre for interior design and apparel fabrics.
 Hemp is a very durable fibre that holds its shape.
-It grows without the use of pesticides, herbicides or chemical fertilizers and can withstand harsh growing seasons.
-Hemp cultivation does not exhaust, but rather continuously fertilizes the soil by shedding its leaves throughout its growing period.
-In this way, it actually returns nutrients to the soil, helping to reduce the energy demand on the Earth.
+It grows without the use of pesticides, herbicides or chemical fertilisers and can withstand harsh growing seasons.
+Hemp cultivation does not exhaust, but preferably continuously fertilises the soil by shedding its leaves throughout its growing period.
+In this way, it returns nutrients to the ground, helping to reduce the energy demand on the Earth.
 It is also naturally UV resistant and dries quickly.

 TEXTILE FIBRE OVERVIEW